OEUG99/Knowledge-Garden/pages/CHIP-8___Instructions.md

 	  id:: 653ff75e-9e93-4f74-acea-e27b246b7520
 		- Set Vx = Vx + Vy, set VF = carry.
 		- The values of Vx and Vy are added together.
 If the result is greater than 8 bits (i.e., > `255`), VF is set to `1`, otherwise `0`.
 Only the lowest 8 bits of the result are kept, and stored in Vx.
 		- NOTE:  When adding Vx to Vy you need to deal with overflows.
+One way of dealing with these is to use a bitmask of `0xFF` on the results to get only the lowest 8 bits.
 	- ## `8xy5` – SUB Vx, Vy
 		- Set Vx = Vx - Vy, set VF = NOT borrow.
 		- If Vx > Vy, then VF is set to `1`, otherwise `0`.
 Then Vy is subtracted from Vx, and the results stored in Vx.
-		- NOTE:  When subtracting Vx and Vy, you will need to deal with overflows similarly to how
+		- NOTE:  When subtracting Vx and Vy, you will need to deal with overflows similarly to how ((653ff75e-9e93-4f74-acea-e27b246b7520)) needs to handle them.
+See that opcode for more details.
 	- ## `8xy6` – SHR Vx {, Vy}
 		- Set Vx = Vx SHR `1`.
 		- If the least-significant bit of Vx is `1`, then VF is set to `1`, otherwise `0`.
 Then Vx is divided by `2`.